David-Koi/ApiFrontAppEne/README.md

     - Choose the renewable kind of energie you want check it (hydraulic, wind or solar) and press the corresponding button.

 The little project has been made by REACT, JavaScript and MATERIAL UI.
-I used some libraries also, like 'MOMENT'.
+I used some libraries also, like 'MOMENT' and 'REACT APEX CHART'.

 I will be grateful for any constructive comments.